What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 AdvertisementADVERTISEMENT

-The Solar Eclipse in Libra on 2nd October is a fresh start for your relationships with others, but also with your relationship with yourself.
-Both your interpersonal relationships and your own romance with your multitude of selves will come into question during this eclipse season.
-You’ll notice moments when your selfishness does you more harm than good, and moments when your selfishness is protecting you from the ill-intentions of others.
-It’s up to you to discern the difference and act in the way that empowers you, while also empowering those in your orbit.

-Mars Retrograde in Leo on 6th December may throw you for the biggest loop of all, as you reconsider everything you viewed as your life priorities — an event may occur around this time that makes you realise everything you once took for granted, and you’ll never look at life in the same way again.
+Mars retrograde in Leo on December 6 may throw you for the biggest loop of all, as you reconsider everything you viewed as your life priorities — an event may occur around this time that makes you realise everything you once took for granted, and you’ll never look at life in the same way again.

 Taurus Sun & Rising: